Q. I have this really great nonfiction book idea. Now what?

 Q. I researched lots of literary agents.
 You look like exactly the right firm for me.
 Why do you keep rejecting my idea?

 A. We reject hundreds of projects every single month!
 The deluge of content that established agencies like ours get would make you think we don’t have time to pay attention.
-In real life, cream rises to the top.
+In real life, cream always rises to the top.
 We conscientiously consider every nonfiction idea that comes our way, using a specific, well-honed screening process.
 If we’re turning you down, it means that in our opinion, your book is highly unlikely to sell for much money.
-Most of the time, that’s because you do not have an adequate platform – a “fan base” of people who love your work.
-(For information on getting a fan base/building your proposal, click here.)
-Since all reputable agents work on 100% straight commission, we can’t take careless risks.
-Your platform will be the #1 thing that convinces a publisher to acquire your book.
+Most of the time, it’s because your proposal is put together wrong and doesn’t showcase you, your book or your ability to help market your book.
+(We can help! just click here.)
+Since all reputable agents work on 100% straight commission, we don’t take careless risks.
+Your well-crafted proposal is what we must present to a publisher to sell them on your idea.

-Q. You’re missing the big picture.
+Q. You agents are all missing the big picture!
 If you just get me a good publisher, I just know my book will be a best seller!

 A. If we had a nickel for every time an author whose book never sold told us that!
-Here’s the stark reality of American publishing at this time in history: if you as an author don’t have a platform for your topic (such as media exposure, lots of speaking engagements, huge internet presence, major corporation behind you, previous book sold a lot of copies, etc.) your chances of getting a good deal with a major publisher are microscopic.
+Here’s the stark reality of American publishing at this time in history: if you as an author don’t have a sound idea and a solid platform (such as media exposure, lots of speaking engagements, huge internet presence, major corporation behind you, previous book sold a lot of copies, etc.) your chances of getting a good deal with a major publisher are microscopic.
 Publishers do not take risks anymore on unproven, unknown authors.
-We strongly recommend you build your platform and THEN sell your book.
-If you want real-time, intense, fast help building your platform faster, click here to find out how to arrange a consultation with agent Wendy Keller.
+If you want real-time, personalized help figuring out precisely what you need to do next, just , click here to schedule a private conversation with our senior agent Wendy Keller.

-Q. Why don’t you sell fiction, Christian, juvenile, illustrated, poetry, true crime and other categories of books?
+Q. Why don’t you sell fiction, Christian, juvenile, screenplays, illustrated books, poetry, true crime and other categories of books?
 My stuff is really, really good!
 You should be more open-minded!

-A. An agency nurtures and cultivates extremely valuable relationships with key editors.
+A. An agent cultivates extremely valuable relationships with key editors.
 Our senior agent Wendy Keller has been “doing lunch” with important New York editors since 1989.
-The editors we work with specialize in the same kinds of books we sell.
+The editors we work with specialize in the same kinds of books we like to sell.
 Asking a nonfiction agent to represent a children’s book or fiction is sort of like asking your dentist to take a look at your ingrown toenail.
 Same job title, but totally different specialties.

-Q. How can an author from outside the USA become successful inside the USA?
+Q. How can an author from outside the USA become successful in the USA?

 A. The American publishing market is the largest in the world.
-If you have a presence already in the USA and you can make your manuscript available in English AND if you can commit to spending at least 6 months in the USA timed around the release of your book so you can do appropriate promotion, we may be able to help you.
+If you have a presence already in the USA AND you can make a few chapters of your manuscript available in good English AND if you can commit to spending at least a few months in the USA after it is published, we may be able to help you.
 If you do NOT have a platform in the USA, we CAN help you begin to build one.
 Click here to begin.
-Note: we can read your first draft in Spanish, French or Italian, but you’ll need at least some of it translated into English before we can sell it.
+Note: we can read your first draft in French or Italian, but you’ll need at least some of it translated into English before we can sell it.

 Q. How do I query your agency?

 A. So many authors get nervous and write dreadful query letters, even when their book has merit.
-A lot of forward-thinking agencies like ours have adopted a new model – digital query forms.
-This allows you to just concisely answer the questions we really need the answers to before we can decide if we want to look at your material.
+A lot of forward-thinking agencies like ours have adopted a new model – digital submissions.
+This allows you to immediately show us your work and get a fast answer.
 Click here to query us.
 It’s easy!

 PS – Never send any agent an unsolicited manuscript by email or surface mail.
 If publishing is a game, this is one of the cardinal rules.

-Q. What’s a proposal?
-The book is done.
-Why do I need to write a proposal now?
+Q. The book is done.
+Why do you say that I need to write a proposal now?

-A. A proposal is the tool agents use to sell books to publishers.
-It is a specific, honed, well-written marketing document that proves to the publisher that you have the right credentials, your book is needed and timely, and that there are lots of people who will buy it once it is printed.
+A. A proposal is the ONLY way any literary agent can sell a non-fiction book to a publisher, unless yours is a household name.
+It is a specific, honed, well-written marketing document that proves to the publisher that you have the right idea, the right credentials, your book is needed and timely, and that there are lots of people who will buy it once it is printed.
 Publishers are in business to publish books that will earn a profit.
-To find out the best, fastest way to write a proposal, click here.
+To find out the best, easiest, fastest way to write a great proposal, click here.

-Q. How can I prove you’re a real agent, not one of those scam fly-by-nights they warned me about at the writer’s conference I attended?
+Q. How can I prove you’re a real agent, not one of those scammers they warned me about at the writer’s conference I attended?

 A. Click here to see our sold list.
 Write down the titles of any five books you see there.
 Then go to the bookstore and look at (or preferably BUY) each one.
 Read the Acknowledgements page.
 That’s where almost every one of our dear, respected clients praises how instrumental we were in their success.
 Also, note that this agency will never ask you for money to read your work or represent you.
 On the contrary, if your book is good, we’ll soon be sending money to you!